onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 what if delegating your trust/opinion to someone entitles you to a slice of their reputational earnings?

+imagine a concept map/graph where you can track your progress with comprehending it - there could be competing videos/texts that explain different parts of it and to different degrees, and depending on how much of the videos you've watched your progress of concept comprehension could be updated automatically.
+You could get notified when new nodes in the graph emerged or if there were other changes, or if new explanatory content was made available.

 The larger the trust network - the smaller per capita necessary for defence - trending towards 0